Crochet Swimsuit Cover Up Pattern

 Step 2: Fold the top half over (2.a).
 Sew up the sides 17” from the bottom (see dotted lines on diagram 2.b) to create arm holes.
 Your cover up is now complete!

-I hope you enjoyed the free pattern fro this crochet moss stitch blanket.
+I hope you enjoyed this free beach cover up crochet pattern.